hynekral/English-for-designers/03-curriculum-vitae/hynek-kral-cv.md

 # Hynek Král

 ## About
-I am a graphic and media design student, passionate in details and harmony.
-I am precise and very self-critical, it kicks me to create the best work I can.
+I'm a graphic and media design student, passionate about details and balance.
+I'm precise and very self-critical, and it pushes me to create the best work that I can.
-I consider myself to be an friendly, easygoing, and talkative person.
-Working alone at home isn't a big deal for me, however, I am a team player and I am always happy to welcome a dialogue.
-Communication, resulting into a satisfaction of either colleagues or clients, is crucial for me.
-I believe that throw the dialog people can come up with an idea, they would never come up just by themselves.
-I am always excited of gaining new experiences and skills and to be enspired by the people I meet.
-In addition to graphic design I enjoy illustration and basal motion design.
+I consider myself a friendly, easygoing, and talkative person.
+Working alone at home isn't a big deal for me, yet, I'm a team player and always happy to welcome a conversation.
+Communication, resulting in the satisfaction of either colleagues or clients, is crucial for me.
+I believe that through collaboration, people can come up with better ideas together than by themselves.
+I'm excited to gain new experiences, skills, and to be inspired by the people I meet.
+In addition to graphic design, I also enjoy illustration and motion design.

 If I am not working, you would probably find me hiking somewhere in the countryside with my friends and dog, or enjoying time in a pub.
 To relax my mind I love to play the trumpet or sing with my ukulele.
-Traveling to any country is attractive for me ass well.
+Traveling to any country is attractive for me as well.

 ## Education